Epineph/zfsArch/README.md

 for being extremely well developed, which is hardly surprising for a file-system that has been under development, in some form or another, for around 40 years.

-Why else go through all this to get a zfs OS archistechture on Arch linux?
+so why else go through all this to get a zfs OS archistechture on Arch linux?
+As just mentioned, zfs is extremely well developed and has 40 years of work behind it.
+Remember, if you have several hard-disks you can get substantialt performance increase in disc I/O speed, i.e., faster disc read and write operations, and faster data transfer between the physical hard-drives and RAM.
+Even if you only have one hard-drive, you can still enjoy zfs and its many other features.